 - Available budget for construction and ongoing maintenance

-Bus shelters are maintained a third-party contractor including garbage pickup and winter control.
+Bus shelters are maintained by a third-party contractor including garbage pickup and winter control.

 Businesses have the opportunity to advertise their services in our bus shelters and on transit benches.

 Pattison Outdoor Advertising